How To Improve Productivity: Do More By Doing Less

 Here are some ways to boost productivity with less multitasking:

-Schedule it!
-Rather than checking your email randomly throughout the day, schedule periods of time throughout the day to focus on the task.
+Rather than checking your email randomly throughout the day, schedule periods of time to focus on the task.
 Resist the urge to keep checking randomly or while you are working on another project.
 You can also schedule time to break away from the phone and ignore everything else except that one project that needs your attention.